IamArnab999/rock-paper-scissor/README.md

 1. Click the respective icon to Choose between Rock, Paper, or Scissors.
 2. The computer will randomly select its choice.
-3. The result will be displayed in the message area with the background color changing based on the outcome:
+3. The result will be displayed in the message area with the background color changing based on the outcome.
-   - Green for user victory.
-   - Red for computer victory.
-   - Gray for a tie.
 4. The scores are updated accordingly.

 ## Installation